Blue-Kachina/MetroGnome/PROJECT_PLAN.md

 - INSTALL-TESTS.md with steps, screenshots/notes
 Acceptance Criteria
-- All target OS flows succeed start‑to‑finish; uninstall leaves system clean
+- All target OS flows succeed start‑to‑finish; uninstall leaves system clean Notes
+- Skipped due to lack of appropriate VMs to test on; will revisit when resources are available Status
+- Skipped — 2025-10-07 13:30 (local)

 ### Phase 9.5 – Packaging Polish
 Goals